jcruzaxaeon/vx001/notebook.md

    - [ ] Web client validation
    - [ ] Test API using a (Bash script / Postman?)
    - [ ] Test DB

+# Chromebook Mobile Development Environment

+## Multiple Linux(Debian) Instances
+1. Enable the multi-container flag:
+   - [ ] Open Chrome and go to chrome://flags.
+   - [ ] Search for crostini-multi-container and enable the flag.
+   - [ ] Click "Restart" when prompted to apply the change.
+1. Create a new container:
+   - [ ] After restarting, open Settings.
+   - [ ] Navigate to "Advanced" > "Developers" > "Linux development environment".
+   - [ ] Click "Manage Extra Containers".
+   - [ ] Click the "Create" button and give your new container a name.
+You can then set up the new Linux environment.
+1. Access your containers:
+   - [ ] You can now open the terminal from your app launcher and right-click the terminal icon.
+   - [ ] A menu will appear, allowing you to choose which installed Linux container (like your original "penguin" one or any new ones you've created) to start.
+   - [ ] Application icons from all your containers will appear in your "Linux Apps" folder.

+# Multiple Linux(Debian) Instances
+1. Enable the multi-container flag:
+   - [ ] Open Chrome and go to chrome://flags.
+   - [ ] Search for crostini-multi-container and enable the flag.
+   - [ ] Click "Restart" when prompted to apply the change.
+1. Create a new container:
+   - [ ] After restarting, open Settings.
+   - [ ] Navigate to "Advanced" > "Developers" > "Linux development environment".
+   - [ ] Click "Manage Extra Containers".
+   - [ ] Click the "Create" button and give your new container a name.
+You can then set up the new Linux environment.
+1. Access your containers:
+   - [ ] You can now open the terminal from your app launcher and right-click the terminal icon.
+   - [ ] A menu will appear, allowing you to choose which installed Linux container (like your original "penguin" one or any new ones you've created) to start.
+   - [ ] Application icons from all your containers will appear in your "Linux Apps" folder.

 # Prompts